Portraits of Prosperity

 In his teen years GeQwan took several low-level kitchen jobs, washing dishes and doing basic prep work.
 He observed the other kitchen staff keenly and learned as much as he could.
 It wasn’t long before he started taking on more responsibility and progressing up the culinary food chain.

 “That progression felt natural, and I don’t think a lot of people can say that.
 It came natural to me.
 When the teacher asks you what you want to be, nobody says cook.
 It’s dark.
-There’s certain places and events throuought my teen years in the industry that were super dark.
+There’s certain places and events throughout my teen years in the industry that were super dark.
 It just comes natural because I felt like I was prepared.
 The yelling, the screaming, that was nothing new to me because my childhood was yelling and screaming.
-Verbal insults, people always picking at you, that’s no different than the environment I came from.
+Verbal insults, people always picking at you, that’s no different from the environment I came from.
 I’m not saying the whole industry is like that, but you’ll come across it.”

 Even as a kid, GeQwan had a rare combination of entrepreneurial spirit and indelible work ethic.
 As a six-year-old, he started selling candy in his neighborhood.
 As a teenager he started doing the chores that other kids in the foster home refused to do to make extra allowance.
 It was in that foster home where GeQwan’s potential was first recognized by a father figure and eventual mentor.